Ojas1Sharma/Globetrotter/README.md

 using its static ip for API calls, you need to change few settings on your browse---> go to site settings--> insecure content--> ALLOW .
 This will allow the http traffic that is required for api calls
     - http://34.93.167.53/  This will not require you to change any setting explicitly.
 In this case, I have packaged the react app to run through spring-boot.
 And then forced spring-boot application to run on port 80 so that it becomes accessible by browsers.
     -Ideal approach includes setting VPC in GCP followed by configuring a load balancer and deployment helper either jetkins or containerisation platform such as docker, followed by dns mapping.
 But due to time constraints, we are skipping it for now.
+- Create a Challenge Button is not working on hosted website due to routes forwarding.
+Please find below the local setup instructions to enjoy full capabilities of the project.

 ## Tech Stack